johaq/LerntVadData/README.md

 Link: https://hammer-lab.techfak.uni-bielefeld.de/research/projects/lerntvad/

-Die Ergebnisse wurden in enger Zusammenarbeit mit dem Institut für Regelungstechnik der RWTH Aachen (IRT) und der Klinik für Anästhesiologie des Uniklinikums RWTH Aachen (UKA) erarbeitet.
+These results were obtained in close cooperation with the Institute of Automatic Control at RWTH Aachen (IRT) and the Anaesthesiology Clinic at
+Uniklinikum Aachen (UKA).

 For questions: ```jkummert@techfak.uni-bielefeld.de```